16 Ways Adult Loneliness Is Connected To Childhood Trauma

 12. You have a tendency to self-sabotage.

 If you internalised negative beliefs about yourself or relationships during childhood, you might unconsciously sabotage potential connections in adulthood.
-This could involve pushing people away when they get too close, or finding faults in people to justify not getting involved.
+That might mean pushing people away when they get too close, or finding faults in people to justify not getting involved.
 While this might feel like self-protection, it often leads to isolation and loneliness.

 13. You struggle with perfectionism.

 Childhood experiences of harsh criticism or unrealistic expectations can lead to perfectionism in adulthood.
-This perfectionism might extend to your relationships, causing you to set impossibly high standards for yourself and other people.
+It might extend to your relationships, causing you to set impossibly high standards for yourself and other people.
 When these standards inevitably aren’t met, you might withdraw, leading to feelings of loneliness and disconnection.

 14. You find it hard to ask for help.